Batonicarla/milan-traffic-forecasting/README.md

 tied to your account before any file can be downloaded, even via the API.

 1. Create a free account at https://dataverse.harvard.edu
-2. While logged in, go to the dataset page and click download on any one file: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/EGZHFV Fill in the guestbook popup that appears and click Accept — this satisfies the requirement for your account.
+2. While logged in, go to the dataset page and click Download on any one file: https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/EGZHFV Fill in the guestbook pop-up that appears and click Accept — this satisfies the requirement for your account.
 3. Generate an API token at:
    https://dataverse.harvard.edu/dataverseuser.xhtml?selectTab=apiTokenTab